Cisco boosts virtual networking with vCider acquisition

 "In our view, Cisco's dominant share in switching puts it most at risk from SDN adoption," ISI Group analyst Brian Marshall said in a research note.

-"The acquisition helps Cisco add software/virtualization expertise.
+"The acquisition helps Cicsco add software/virtualization expertise.
 We also see it in part as a response to VMware's acquisition of Nicira," Marshall added.